-Twin Cities Public Television (tpt) in St. Paul, Minn. produces Next Avenue for the PBS system and 84 PBS stations are local affiliate partners.
+Twin Cities PBS (TPT) in St. Paul, Minn. produces Next Avenue for the PBS system and 87 PBS stations are local affiliate partners.
 Our content extends far beyond our website, through our national network of media partners and government and nonprofit allies.

 Susan guides the vision for Next Avenue and leads day-to-day operations.
 She is responsible for our strategic and financial success.
 Susan, who is based in Washington, D.C., has been a part of the Next Avenue team since its conception, serving as an early consultant and later joining full-time to oversee brand strategy, digital marketing and business development.
 Reach her at [email protected].

 In her more than two decades as a reporter and editor, Emily has covered everything from health to legal affairs to politics.
-A Minnesota native, she spent much of her career in California, working on staff at The San Francisco Examiner and freelancing for The Los Angeles Times.
-Before joining Next Avenue, she was a reporter for the St. Paul Pioneer Press and a writer for many health and wellness publications and websites, including WebMD.com.
+A Minnesota native, she spent much of her career in California, working on staff at the San Francisco Examiner and freelancing for the Los Angeles Times.
+Before joining Next Avenue, she was a reporter for the St. Paul Pioneer Press and a writer for a number of health and wellness publications and websites, including WebMD.com.
 Reach her by phone at 651-229-1301 or by email at [email protected].
 Follow her on Twitter @EmilyGurnon.

-Bryce comes to Next Avenue with rich experience engaging audiences around quality content at all levels of media — from managing Wisconsin Public Television’s award-winning series of Community Forums on Race & Diversity to teaching independent filmmakers how to extend the impact of their work at the National Center for Media Engagement.
-Now based in L.A., he can be reached at 608-213-2126 or by email at [email protected].
+Bryce comes to Next Avenue with rich experience engaging and developing audiences around all types of media content — from directing social engagement campaigns for Academy Award-winning filmmakers to coaching local PBS station on how to extend the impact of their work.
+Now based in L.A., he can be reached by email at [email protected].